Are you the type of person who often says yes to your family and friends to avoid confrontation or that uneasy feeling?

 - Ask questions rather than make assumptions.

 - Listen more than you speak.
 Sometimes you might only see your perspective in a situation.
-It’s nice to get more understanding and background on a situation before your mind is totally made up.
+It’s nice to get more understanding and background in a situation before your mind is totally made up.

 - Set boundaries.
 You don’t have to tell someone all your rules right away.
 When something occurs just let them know how you feel.
 By starting the sentence off with “I feel like this when you said/did this….” or “I don’t feel comfortable with this please stop.”

-P.S.
-This will be my constant reminder every time I drift back into my old patterns.
 Share with me below in the comments some of your patterns.